kevgo/run-that-app/README.md

 ### Q&A

-Q: What if an app does not provide binaries for my platform?
+#### What if an app does not provide binaries for my platform?

-A: If the app is not essential, you can provide the `--allow-unavailable` switch and _run-that-app!_ will simply do nothing, including not exiting with an error.
+If the app is not essential, you can provide the `--allow-unavailable` switch and _run-that-app!_ will simply do nothing, including not exiting with an error.

-Q: What if I compile an app that doesn't provide binaries for my platform myself?
+#### What if I compile an app that doesn't provide binaries for my platform myself?

-A: Add your version to the PATH and call _run-that-app!_ with the `--use-global-app` switch to make it run your app.
+Add your version to the PATH and call _run-that-app!_ with the `--use-global-app` switch to make it run your app.
 In this case _run-that-app!_ does not guarantee that the app has the correct version.

-Q: What about apps that require a dependency like NodeJS or Python?
+#### What about apps that require a dependency like NodeJS or Python?

-A: Use the package manager of those platforms to run that app!
+Use the package manager of those platforms to run that app!